The show must go on; 'Macbeth' opens La Scala opera season despite COVID | Entertainment

 The show must go on; 'Macbeth' opens La Scala opera season despite COVID

-Meyer said La Scala had spent around 1.7 million euros ($1.9 million) since the start of the pandemic on swabs, sanitisation and other measures to contain the virus.
-The opera, based on William Shakespeare's tragic play, tells the story of a Scottish general who, goaded on by his power-hungry wife, murders the king and has himself crowned.
+This year opener "is a symbol of a restart for Italy as a whole," said James Bradburne, general director of Milan's Brera art gallery.
+The opera, based on William Shakespeare's tragic play, tells the story of a Scottish general who, goaded on by his power-hungry wife, murders the king and takes the throne.

-Giuseppe Verdi's "Macbeth" will kick off La Scala's opera season before hundreds of spectators later on Tuesday just as the fourth wave of the coronavirus pandemic is again forcing many theatres elsewhere in Europe to shut their doors.
-Italy's President Sergio Mattarella and some celebrities are expected to attend the premiere that usually marks the opening of Milan's cultural calendar but which this year remains clouded by worries over the spread of the virus.
+Giuseppe Verdi's "Macbeth" kicked off La Scala's opera season before hundreds of spectators on Tuesday just as the fourth wave of the coronavirus pandemic is again forcing many theaters elsewhere in Europe to shut their doors.
+Italy's President Sergio Mattarella and celebrities attended the premiere that marks the opening of Milan's cultural calendar.

-While Italy's cinemas and theatres reopened to the public in late April, the government on Monday again restricted access to an array of venues and services, including theatres, for those not yet vaccinated.
+While Italy's cinemas and theatres reopened to the public in late April, the government on Monday again restricted access https://www.reuters.com/world/europe/italy-tightens-curbs-unvaccinated-covid-19-cases-rise-2021-12-06 to an array of venues, including theatres, for the unvaccinated.
 "When you see so many great theatres closed, like the Vienna State Opera, those in Munich, Dresden and Leipzig, I have to say we are lucky...
 This year's season opening is a sort of miracle," said La Scala's artistic director Dominique Meyer.

-Only the audience and members of the orchestra will have to wear masks, while the actors and choir will perform standing on stage at a distance.
-Meyer said La Scala had spent around 1.7 million euros ($1.9 million) since the start of the pandemic on swabs, sanitisation and other measures to contain the virus.
+The audience and orchestra members wore masks, while the actors and choir performed standing at a distance, but the gala dinner that usually followed the performance was cancelled.
+This year opener "is a symbol of a restart for Italy as a whole," said James Bradburne, general director of Milan's Brera art gallery.

-The opera, based on William Shakespeare's tragic play, tells the story of a Scottish general who, goaded on by his power-hungry wife, murders the king and has himself crowned.
-Italian baritone Luca Salsi stars as Macbeth, Russian soprano Anna Netrebko as Lady Macbeth, and Russian bass Ildar Abdrazakov as Banquo, the friend that Macbeth has murdered.
+The opera, based on William Shakespeare's tragic play, tells the story of a Scottish general who, goaded on by his power-hungry wife, murders the king and takes the throne.
+Italian baritone Luca Salsi starred as Macbeth, Russian soprano Anna Netrebko thrilled as Lady Macbeth, and Russian bass Ildar Abdrazakov was Banquo, the friend that Macbeth has murdered.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)